pranabsarma18/mlzoomcamp_midterm/README.md

 ### Testing the Web Service locally using docker

-Make sure the web service is on, then simply run the following code.
+Make sure the web service is on, then simply run the following command to make prediction.

 `python predict-test.py`